Hanshan Deqing: Works

+Hanshan also wrote an autobiography, which is the first full autobiography ever written by a Chinese Buddhist monk.
+In this autobiography, the Hanshan dashi nianpo (Annalistic Biography of Great Master Hanshan), various events of Hanshan's life are narrated, including his important dreams, one of which contains an encounter with master Qingliang.

+Some of Hanshan's key works include:

+Poetry

 Hanshan Deqing's poetry is also made an instrument of religious instruction through the use of an elegant and accessible style.
 It spans from the long doctrinal reflection “Contemplating Mind” to antithetical quatrains composed of balanced couplets: